 CPFT's Psychological wellbeing team has launched a new self-referral service.

 Carers can self-refer online here, by telephoning 0300 300 0055 or they can discuss a referral with their GP.
 The team offers short-term, evidence-based psychological treatment for common mental health difficulties, such as stress, anxiety, low mood and depression.
 All the treatments on offer are recommended by The National Institute for Health and Care Excellence (NICE).

 Are you carer?
 Take this chance to provide us with your views and experiences.
 Click on this link to complete the survey or talk to a member of staff.
-Alternatively, click on the document at the bottom of this page (under Bookshelf) so you can scan the code using your smart phone.
 It’s completely anonymous and will only take a couple of minutes to complete.
 Your responses will help to inform our work in engaging with carers.

 If you have any queries about the Carers Programme/Triangle of Care please email TriangleofCare@cpft.nhs.uk

 Carers for people using adult mental health services: